jfalconmusik/injectr/README.md

 --------

 The original purpose of this project was hacking.
-I needed a tester react-flask app for my purposes: https://injectable-shop.herokuapp.com/
+I needed a tester react-flask app for my purposes: https://injectable-shop.herokuapp.com/ (the heroku repository has a zillion commits)

 Link to my portfolio: https://jfalconmusik-35a15.web.app/